natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kfir%20C.7.md

 * Amazing control authority at any speed
 * Above average acceleration below Mach 1, and one of the fastest acceleration in the game above Mach 1
 * Extremely fast, especially at high altitudes
-* Has long range AIM-9Gs
+* Has long range Python IIIs with exceptional manoeuvrability
 * Able to take out 1 base if loaded with bombs
 * Ballistic computer for guns, bombs, and rockets
+* Extremely powerful Python 3 missiles

 '''Cons:'''